Ernest Poole: Settlement worker

 Poole's settlement house was active teaching classes and housing club groups during the day.
 In the evenings it hosted a steady stream of guests, including some of the most famous progressive activists of the day, including social worker Jane Addams, journalist Lincoln Steffens, British author H. G. Wells and left wing politicians Keir Hardie and Ramsay MacDonald, as well as renowned attorney Clarence Darrow.
 Acquaintances were made and ideas absorbed by Poole, who increased in commitment to attempt to the wrongs of society through intelligent social reform.

-Anxious to learn more about the people of the crowded Lower East Side milieu in which he lived, Poole set about learning Yiddish, eavesdropping on conversations and jotting down fragments of the dialog he heard for future use in his imaginative writing.
-He met and made friends with Abraham Cahan, publisher of the Yiddish-language Jewish Daily Forward (Der Forverts) and gained an appreciation from the venerable revolutionary of the struggle being waged by oppressed Jews and others against the Tsarist autocracy in Russia.
+Because he wanted to understand the Lower East Side community better, Poole started learning Yiddish and secretly listened to conversations, writing down pieces of dialogue to use later in his creative writing.
+He befriended Abraham Cahan, the publisher of the Yiddish-language Jewish Daily Forward (Der Forverts) and through him developed an appreciation for the revolutionary struggle of oppressed Jews and others against the Tsarist regime in Russia.

-The tipping point for the 23-year old Poole as a settlement worker came when he was selected to investigate the problem of tuberculosis in New York City's Lower East Side tenement slums.
+The turning point in Poole's work as a settlement worker happened when he was chosen to investigate tuberculosis in the tenement slums of New York City's Lower East Side.
 Poole spent weeks going from room to room observing and surveying residents and taking testimony about the fate of previous inhabitants.
-His report, "The Plague in Its Stronghold," generated attention from the press and Poole conducted tours of reporters and photographers around the tenement blocks, with the coverage spurring hearings of the New York State Legislature in Albany.
-The task proved a strain on Poole's mental and physical well-being and he himself became feverish and was sent home to the family summer home in Lake Forest to recuperate.
+Poole's report, "The Plague in Its Stronghold" attracted media attention.
+He guided reporters and photographers through the tenement districts, and the resulting coverage led the New York State Legislature in Albany to hold hearings.
+The task placed a strain on Poole's mental and physical health.
+He became feverish and was sent home to the family summer home in Lake Forest to recuperate.